 Choppers evacuating stranded tourists, locals in Kinnaur

-Shimla: Rescue operations to evacuate stranded people in Himachal Pradesh's Kinnaur district were underway on Friday with two dedicated choppers pressed into service even as reports of more people stuck in interior Pooh, Nako and Kaza areas poured in.
+Shimla: Rescue operations to evacuate stranded people in Himachal Pradesh`s Kinnaur district were on today with two dedicated choppers pressed into service even as reports of more people stuck in interior Pooh, Nako and Kaza areas poured in.

 Two IAF choppers and one state chopper had been deployed for evacuating the stranded but one chopper has developed some problem.